FlashGordon7/esp-multical21/README.md

 # esp-multical21

+CRC has been added to eliminate error readings.

+User and Password have been added to MQTT.

+Upcomming..
+More info data.

 Added MQTT data upload to the project from weetmuts original the values was only send to the serial terminal.
 And how the data is written to the serial terminal.